- Crayfish and lobster live in completely different places.

 Crayfish and lobsters also have different diets, although they are both omnivores.
 Lobsters eat mainly small fish, mollusks, snails, clams, some plants, and other small crustaceans.
 Crayfish eat a mixture of plants, worms, insects, and dead plants and animals.

 Lobsters and crayfish also have vastly different lifespans.
-Depending on the species, crayfish live for between 1 and 20 years.
-However, lobsters usually live for anything up to 100 years.
+Depending on the species, crayfish live for between 3 and 8 years.
+However, lobsters can usually live up to 100 years.
 Incredibly, some even far exceed that and the oldest lobster ever caught was estimated to be 140 years old.
 The secret to their longevity is believed to be due to telomerase – an enzyme that repairs DNA.

 No, lobsters are from the family group Nephropidae while crayfish are from four family groups – Astacidae, Cambaridae, Cambaroididae, and Parastacidae.